OpenGlobalMind/ogm-wiki/NeoBooks Ops/Collaborating to Create Your NeoBook.md

 Everything we've written so far is about one person writing a NeoBook.
 But what about *multiple* people collaborating to write a NeoBook?
 Better still, multiple people writing *multiple* NeoBooks?

+NeoBooks are social documents, from co-creation to comments, edits and improvements, and re-use.

+Each of those depends